New to HawaiiCompare Car Insurance Quotes in 3 Steps

 If you were brave enough to transplant or just got orders from the military to base out of Hawaii, welcome and aloha.

-Literally, the most important errand you will need to make within the first 30 days after settling in is registering your car.
-You also have the option of getting a temporary permit to extend the registration, but that will also need to be taken care of before the passing of 30 days.
+Literally, the most important errand you will need to make is registering your car.
+You also have the option of getting a temporary permit to extend the registration.

 The driver's license switch is not as important, considering Hawaii is the only state that does not require that you change over your license in order to live in the state.
 What a Hawaii driver's license will get you, though, is kama'aina (local) discounts.
 This is important if you are on a budget.
 Receive a discount for hotels, theme parks, inter-island airfare, and other activities.
 However, you may also show proof of residency in the form of utility bills, rental agreements, and the like instead.
 Simply take the proof with you when you visit an attraction.
 Most attractions also offer the same local discount to military members, too.